robertorcosta/azure-docs.pt-br/articles/hdinsight/troubleshoot-script-action.md

 ## <a name="ambari-watchdog"></a>Ambari Watchdog

 Não altere a senha do watchdog Ambari, hdinsightwatchdog, no seu cluster do HDInsight baseado em Linux.
-Uma alteração de senha quebra a capacidade de executar novas ações de script no cluster HDInsight.
+Uma alteração de senha interrompe a capacidade de executar novas ações de script no cluster HDInsight.

 ## <a name="cant-import-name-blobservice"></a>Não é possível importar o BlobService de nome